September 2, 2018

 April 28, 2019

 Bro.
-Mitchell Stuart speaks during our second service....
+Eric Mailman speaks during our first service on May 12th....
 Watch Sermon

 The only grounds upon which God will accept a sinner is repentance from the heart for his sins that he has committed.
 A broken and contrite heart He will not despise (Psalm 51:17).
 John preached repentance, Jesus proclaimed it, and before His ascension He commanded that repentance and remission of sins should be preached in His name, beginning at Jerusalem (Luke 24:47).
 Peter fulfilled this command on the Day of Pentecost (Acts 2:38).

 Luke 13:3 “I tell you, nay: but, except ye repent, ye shall all likewise perish.”

 Acts 3:19 “Repent ye therefore, and be converted that your sins may be blotted out, when the times of refreshing shall come from the presence of the Lord.”

 The scriptural mode of baptism is immersion, and is only for those who have fully repented, having turned from their sins and from the love of the world.
 It should be administered by a duly authorized minister of the Gospel in obedience to the Word of God and in the name of Jesus Christ, according to the Acts of the apostles, thus obeying and fulfilling Matthew 28:19.

 Acts 2:38 “Then Peter said unto them, Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost.”